Llanfair Mathafarn Eithaf – St Mary’s Church

 History

 The oldest part of the church of St. Mary, that is the nave, was founded in the fourteenth century.
 In the fifteenth century, a chancel was added and an arch between the nave and the presbytery.
-During the renovation of 1847, the sacristy on the north side and the south porch were added.
+During the renovation in 1848, a sacristy was added on the north side and a south porch.
+Some of the windows were also replaced or renewed.

 Architecture